 3. Take it Slow, But Stick to a Plan

 At any age, packing is a massive job…it’s especially overwhelming for older homeowners who have accumulated so much stuff over the years.
 Respect their decisions about what stays and what goes (and what goes in storage).

 More than likely, they’re going to need some packing and unpacking assistance.
 Your best bet is to work with them on creating a checklist and timeline so you don’t miss out on any important details or get backed up.
 And be sure to allow some time for trips down memory lane.

 At first, your parents are probably going to want to keep it all.
 But as time goes on, they may be more open to donating or selling some items.
 You will probably also be able to convince them to put things into a storage unit (if it won’t fit in their new home).
 A climate-controlled storage unit

 is the best option for storing old photographs, sports equipment, antiques and countless other valuables that your parents can’t bear to part with.
 This is exactly why it’s so important to start the process as early as possible.

 After the move, your parents will probably still end up with too much stuff in their new home.
 But once they’re settled into their new place, they won’t have as much anxiety leaving their home which will make it easier to say goodbye and store those nonessential items.

 Once everything is sorted and labeled, call on the moving professionals for some extra packing and unpacking assistance.
 The professional movers at Tiger Moving and Storage

 will provide you and your parents with the support you need from the beginning through the entire move process and even the unpacking.
-Let our experts help your parents feel more confident during their transition know that their prized possessions will be packed, moved and stored safely
+Let our experts help your parents feel more confident during their transition knowing that their prized possessions will be packed, moved and stored safely

 Fill out the contact form